 Light Needs Analysis: Lumens versus LuxI want to make sure that my new light set-up will provide as much light as the existing set-up.
-The GX32D bulb is rated at 1200 Lumens, but I don't need to replace it with another 1200 Lumen device to get the same brightness.
+The GX32D-2 bulb is rated at 1200 Lumens, but I don't need to replace it with another 1200 Lumen device to get the same brightness.

-I have a handy light meter, so I can measure the actual light output to test different options.
+I have a this handy light meter, so I can measure the actual light output to test different options.

 Therefore, in order to get a baseline of the existing set-up, I measured the light output under the lamp at a distance of 1 yard.
 The meter reports 160 lux.
 Any new bulb should shine 160 lux under the lamp.

-Some options to fix the problemSo at this point I know what I want, but now the question is how to do it.
+Some options I considered to fix the problemSo at this point I know what I want, but now the question is how to do it.
 There are lots of solutions.
 Here are the three that I looked into:

 Replace the socket.
 This is the solution I chose.
 It means taking down the light fixture and removing the old ballast and socket, but this simple $5 lamp holder socket is the only new part that is required.

 Replace the fixture.
 Another solution is to completely replace the fixture.
 But I actually like my old fixture's style quite a lot.
 It's made out of heavy cast aluminum, and so it is quite robust.
-New fixtures are generally poorly made, or it they're not poorly made, they're very expensive.
+New fixtures are generally poorly made, or if they're not poorly made, they're very expensive.
 It's a shame to go throw this one away when the only thing wrong with it is the bulb it requires.

 Install a bulb socket adapter.
 There are socket adapters that can convert a 2-pin socket into a traditional socket.
 But you still have to remove the ballast from the circuit, and the adapters are hard to find and expensive too.
 This seems like the worst solution.